espocrm/documentation/docs/development/dynamic-handler.md

 Clear cache after all.

+Important.
+If you set model attributes inside an attribute-change listener, you might need to do it with *setTimeout* with a zero or a small interval value.
+It will prevent some side effects.

 ## Multiple dynamic handlers

-As of v5.8 it's possible to add multiple dynamic handlers to for one entity type.
+It's possible to add multiple dynamic handlers to for one entity type.
 This allows different extensions to have their own dynamic handler.

 In metadata > YourEntityType > clientDefs: